TZstatsADS/spring-2022-project3-group10/README.md

 + Install [Nvidia cuDNN](https://developer.nvidia.com/cudnn) version 8.3.2
 + Install tensorflow

+**Potential bugs**:
++ No GPU device detected: If after running the first block, it is said that "No GPU device found", the rest of the code will run on CPU.
++ Out of GPU memories: We suggest run one of the VGG or CNN at a time.
+Since the training data set is large, the GPU may out of memories and cause errors

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```